mhaugrud/msumcspy/_sources/Functions/introduction.rst

 .. admonition:: Think about it

    You used various math and random module functions.
 Do you know **how** they work?
 No?
 We don't need to worry about that.
 It is not important.
 You only need to know **what** they do and how to call them.
-This frees us to concentrate on the problem we do need to need to work on.
+This frees us to concentrate on the problem we do need to work on.
 This advantage is called **abstraction**.

    Functions give us a way to break large problems into small pieces.
 It is easier to solve small problems than large ones.
 A well designed function is an independent solution to a small problem.
 We may even be able to reuse these small solutions for other larger problems!
 This advantage is called **modularization**.